-What to Expect From Your Legal Team in Irvine, CA
+What to Expect From Your Dog Bite Lawyer in Irvine, CA

 When you intend to file a civil claim in response to a dog attack, it’s vital to find legal counsel with experience handling this type of case.
 Your attorney will help you compile your dog bite claim by determining liability for the incident and assessing the details of the case.
 If you called the police or emergency services immediately after the incident, your attorney would want to review the police report.
 It’s best to secure legal counsel as soon as possible after a dog bite so your attorney can immediately begin gathering evidence for your claim.